Kakamotobi/Learned/JS/Asynchronous/Async.md

 ## Working Around JS' Synchronous Nature
 For example, when making requests to servers, it can take some time to get the data but we don't want our program/website to stall and wait for the data to come back.
 We want to keep executing our script.

-*JS is only asynchronous in that it can hand off certain tasks to the browser, AJAX, etc. to handle while it runs through the script.*
+*JS is only asynchronous in that it can hand off certain tasks to the browser, AJAX, etc. to handle while it synchronously runs through the script.*

 ### Web APIs
 - **`setTimeout()`**